gaelforget/ClimateModels.jl/docs/src/index.md

 1. Define a concrete type `ModelConfig` (optional).
 2. Customize interface methods to best suit your chosen model.

-At first, one can skip the type definition (`#1` above) and may only want to customize `setup` and `launch` for `#2` (see first examples).
+At first, one can skip the type definition (`#1` above) and may only want to customize `setup` and `launch` for `#2` (see 0D and 2D examples).

 But for routine use of e.g. a popular model it is suggested that the customized interface elements be incorporated in a dedicated package maintained inpdependently by developers / users familiar with that model.

-This approach is readily illustrated in the general circulation model example which uses the customized interface provided by [MITgcmTools.jl](https://github.com/gaelforget/MITgcmTools.jl) for [MITgcm](https://mitgcm.readthedocs.io/en/latest/) .
+This approach is illustrated in the general circulation model example in these docs, which uses the customized interface elements provided by [MITgcmTools.jl](https://github.com/gaelforget/MITgcmTools.jl) for [MITgcm](https://mitgcm.readthedocs.io/en/latest/) .

 ```@docs
 ModelConfig